 Communication Between Workers and Employers Alike is Key

 Without communication, those working on a construction site would be at far greater risk of danger.
 For example, if there is ever anything wrong, or someone has a suspicion that it might be, the only way that this can be dealt with is through communication with those that can assess whether something needs changing or replacing.

 Health & Safety Training – Vital for Any Project

 Health and Safety Training should be provided to all workers on a construction site.
-All your employees must be made aware of the dangers of the environment they are in and danger that could arise.
+All your employees must be made aware of the dangers of the environment they are in and the dangers that could arise.
 This is also a good opportunity for them to be taught how to deal with situations safely and calmly as well as behaving appropriately in a high-risk environment.
 As an extra note, you should implement some first aid training within the health and safety training in order for all of your workers to be capable of helping their colleagues if possible and safe for them to do so.
-This kind of training can be life saving in many cases, if not at least to help prevent any accidents happen on your construction site and keep everyone safe.
+This kind of training can be life-saving in many cases, if not at least to help prevent any accidents happening on your construction site and keep everyone safe.

 Having an accident on-site can be demotivating in the smallest and least severe cases.
 It can lead to extra costs, someone no longer being able to work on the site (which can also slow a project down and lower morale), as well as affecting your reputation as an employer or project manager.

 Put Up Hazard Signs to Keep Your Workers Safe